kjobson-neuro/kjobson-neuro.github.io/docs/Coding-Outreach-Group/Coding-Outreach-Group.md

 # Coding Outreach Group

-The Coding Outreach Group (COG) was founded at Temple University by [Haroon Popal](https://sites.temple.edu/cnltu/haroon-popal/) and [Elizabeth Beard](https://www.fox.temple.edu/about-fox/directory/liz-beard/).
+The Coding Outreach Group (COG) was founded at Temple University by [Haroon Popal](https://sites.temple.edu/cnltu/haroon-popal/) and [Elizabeth Beard](https://www.linkedin.com/in/lizbeard/).

+Current COG Board include myself and [Billy Mitchell](https://wj-mitchell.github.io/)

 Our aim is to help people learn more about coding, whether this is from a beginner or intermediate role.
 We love to code and want to share that with other students.